hiurimendes/dev-setup-wsl/README.md

 ---

-*Transform your WSL into a powerhouse development environment in minutes!*
+*Transform your WSL into a clean, efficient development environment!*

 </div>